Foreman overview and concepts

 Example 1.
 Promoting a package from Development to Testing

-The repositories for Testing and Production contain the <my_software>-1.0-0.noarch.rpm package:
+The repositories for Testing and Production contain the my-software-1.0-0.noarch.rpm package:

 Development Testing Production